IfeiHsueh/3DXLab/content/publication/qu2023towards/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: 'IEEE Transactions on Pattern Analysis and Machine Intelligence ( Volume: 45, Issue: 10, October 2023) '
+publication: 'Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)'
-publication_short: 'T-PAMI'
+publication_short: 'ICCV'

 abstract: This paper addresses the problem of rolling shutter correction in complex nonlinear and dynamic scenes with extreme occlusion.
 Existing methods suffer from two main drawbacks.
 Firstly, they face challenges in estimating the accurate correction field due to the uniform velocity assumption, leading to significant image correction errors under complex motion.
 Secondly, the drastic occlusion in dynamic scenes prevents current solutions from achieving better image quality because of the inherent difficulties in aligning and aggregating multiple frames.
 To tackle these challenges, we model the curvilinear trajectory of pixels analytically and propose a geometry-based Quadratic Rolling Shutter (QRS) motion solver, which precisely estimates the high-order correction field of individual pixels.
 Besides, to reconstruct high-quality occlusion frames in dynamic scenes, we present a 3D video architecture that effectively Aligns and Aggregates multi-frame context, namely, RSA2-Net.
 We evaluate our method across a broad range of cameras and video sequences, demonstrating its significant superiority.
 Specifically, our method surpasses the state-of-the-art by +4.98, +0.77, and +4.33 of PSNR on Carla-RS, Fastec-RS, and BS-RSC datasets, respectively.
 Code is available at [https://github.com/DelinQu/qrsc](https://github.com/DelinQu/qrsc/).